awebson/congressional_adversary/readme.md

 ## Why is this repository codenamed “Congressional Adversary”?
 In typical lame academic humor, I thought it's funny that I implemented an adversarial neural net for Members of Congress, who are often adversarial, if not acrimonious, to each other.

 We were also deciding between “Adversarial Congress” and “Congressional Adversary”.
-The former sounds like some political science book that refutes the deliberative theory of democracy, whereas the latter just sounds like someone’s evil archenemy.
+The former sounds like a political science book that refutes the deliberative theory of democracy, whereas the latter just sounds like someone’s evil archenemy.
 Since this was a paper submitted to Empirical Methods in Natural Language Processing, not the American Journal of Political Science, we went with “Congressional Adversary”.